 Displaying Host Groups

-Host Details in State Monitor
+Host State Details

 Best Practices in Host State Monitoring

 You can organize hosts monitoring using different approaches and choose the right one depending on your needs.
-For example, you can rely on notifications, so when the monitored host goes Down or Up, you are notified about the state change.
+For example, you can rely on alerts and notifications, so when the monitored host goes Down or Up, you are notified about the state change.
 This approach requires that you configure notifications, and once this is done, you don’t need to run the GUI client.
 All information required to troubleshoot the problem is delivered in notification messages.
 You can learn how to configure notifications in the Managing Notifications chapter.